City of Plymouth, MN

 Overview

-Whether they drink from a public water supply or a private well, most Minnesotans have drinking water that does not need treatment for health protection.
+Most Minnesotans, whether they drink from a public water supply or a private well, have drinking water that does not need treatment for health protection.
 Water treatment units are best for improving the physical qualities of water – the taste, color or odor.

 No single treatment process can remove all substances in water.
 Residents who decide to install a home water treatment unit should choose a unit certified and labeled to reduce or remove the substance of concern.
 Several treatment processes may need to be combined in a system to remove more than one substance from water.